 - Read information on how to regain access to your account, if possible.

-If you need to report a Terms of Service violation, the LiveJournal.com - Report Abuse
+If you need to report a User Agreement violation, the Report Abuse

 form will guide you through the process.
 Your report and our communication with you is kept confidential.
 Only one report is needed to investigate a situation.
-Decisions are influenced only by LiveJournal's Terms of Service and Abuse policies
+Decisions are influenced only by LiveJournal's User Agreement and Abuse policies

 ; additional reports or write-in campaigns will not affect the outcome of any situation.
 This form is the only way to request an investigation; do not email individual members of the Abuse Prevention Team or LiveJournal staff.